ahomu/Talkie/README.md

 [![npm version][npm-image]][npm-url] [![build status][circle-image]][circle-url] [![Dependency Status][deps-image]][deps-url]

-This library written in es6 JavaScript & [baconjs/bacon.js](https://github.com/baconjs/bacon.js).
-Also serve as a practice of es6 and functional reactive programming.
+This library written in es6 JavaScript & [ReactiveX/rxjs: A reactive programming library for JavaScript](https://github.com/ReactiveX/RxJS).

 For more information about dependency Please look at the [package.json](package.json).